zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 #  App modernization whiteboard design session student guide

 ## Abstract and learning objectives

-Modernize legacy on-premise applications and infrastructure by leveraging several cloud services, while adding a mix of web and mobile services, all secured using AAD.
+In this whiteboard design session, you will work with a group to design a solution for modernizing legacy on-premises applications and infrastructure by leveraging cloud services, while adding a mix of web and mobile services, all secured using Azure Active Directory.

-Learning Objectives:
-- Use Azure App Services
-- Protect app secrets using Key Vault
-- Empower business users to create ad-hoc CRUD mobile apps with PowerApps
-- Centralize authorization across Azure services using AAD
-- Orchestrate between services such as Office 365 email and mobile using Flow-Use Search to make files full text searchable
-- Explore the benefits of using Azure API Management
+At the end of this whiteboard design session, you will be better able to design a modernization plan for organizations looking to move services from on-premises to the cloud.

 ## Step 1: Review the customer case study